-Succulents are booming in popularity for two simple reasons: they are beautiful and nearly indestructible.
+Succulents are a popular choice with home gardeners for two simple reasons: They're beautiful to look and nearly indestructible.

-No matter what kind of succulent you're growing, the rules are pretty similar between the different species.
-Here are the general rules for growing top-quality succulents:
+No matter what kind of succulent you're growing, the rules are pretty similar among the different species.
+Here are the general rules for growing top-quality succulents.

-Succulents should be watered generously in the summer.
-The potting mix should be allowed to dry between waterings, but do not underwater.
+Succulents should be watered generously throughout the summer.
+Their potting mix should be allowed to dry out between waterings, but do not underwater.
 During the winter, when the plants go dormant, cut watering back to once every other month.
-Overwatering and ensuing plant rot is the single most common cause of plant failure.
-Be aware, though, that an overwatered succulent might at first plump up and look very healthy.
-However, the cause of death may have already set in underground, with rot spreading upward from the root system.
-A succulent should never be allowed to sit in water.
-The following are signs of under- or overwatering:

-- Overwatering.
-Overwatered plants are soft and discolored.
-The leaves may be yellow or white and lose their color.
-A plant in this condition may be beyond repair, but you can still remove it from its pot and inspect the roots.
-If they are brown and rotted, cut away dead roots and repot into drier potting media, or take a cutting and propagate the parent plant.
+Overwatered succulents are soft and discolored—their leaves may turn yellow or white and lose their color.
+A plant in this condition might be beyond repair, but you can still remove it from its pot and inspect the roots.
+If the roots are brown and rotted, cut away the dead roots and repot into drier potting media, or take a healthy cutting and propagate the parent plant.

-- Under-watering: Succulents prefer generous water during the growing season (spring and summer).
-An under-watered plant will first stop growing, then begin to shed leaves.
-Alternatively, the plant may develop brown spots on the leaves.
+Likewise, an under-watered plant will first stop growing and then begin to shed its leaves.
+Alternatively, the plant may develop brown spots on its leaves.

-During the summer growing season, fertilizer as you would with other houseplants.
+During the summer growing season, fertilize your succulents as you would your other houseplants.
 Stop fertilizing entirely during the winter.

 Care of Non-Hardy Cacti and Succulents.
 Cornell Cooperative Extension.